zzgnb/Automated-Pruning/README.md

 ### Pruning for others

-Substitute the validation and Dataloader module to your own implementation.
+Substitute the validation and Dataloader module to your own implementation in `pruning.py`.

 ## Evaluation